Where We Work

 Examples of country work

-The International Initiative for Impact Evaluation (3ie), the German Institute for Development Evaluation (DEval), and the GEI Global team have come together under a single workplan and a unified strategic engagement with the National Planning Department of Colombia to strengthen M&E capacities and the use of evidence.
-This work has included the facilitation of an international peer review of a national policy document on enhancing evaluation use in Colombia by the GEI Global Team and training from 3ie on cutting-edge M&E topics, including impact evaluation, the use of big data, and quality assurance in M&E.
+GEI Network partners, the International Initiative for Impact Evaluation (3ie) and the German Institute for Development Evaluation (DEval), are working with the GEI Global team under a single workplan, providing support to the National Planning Department (DNP) of Colombia to help strengthen M&E capacities and the use of evidence.
+This work has included the facilitation of an international peer review of a national policy document on enhancing evaluation use in Colombia by the GEI Global Team and training from 3ie on cutting-edge M&E topics, including impact evaluation, the use of big data, and quality assurance in M&E. Other activities have included: developing a synthesis document of past DNP evaluations; conducting a diagnostics exercise of the national evaluation system; and co-organizing learning events for the Colombian Evaluation Week (organized by the DNP).

 IPDET held a training series for parliamentarians and parliament staff from the Asia Pacific Region in collaboration with the Asia Pacific Evaluation Association, and the Global Parliamentarians Forum for Evaluation.
 15 parliamentarians, 46 parliament staff and 2 government officials from 15 countries successfully completed the program.